Best BiPAP Machines

 3.75 lbs.

-The Luna provides an automatic ramp setting that slowly increases air pressure once the user has fallen asleep.
+The Luna features an automatic ramp setting that slowly increases air pressure once the user has fallen asleep.
 Supply and accessory replacement reminders help keep users on top of maintenance, while on-screen data display provides easy access to information.

 3B Medical backs the Luna G3 BiPAP Machine with a two-year manufacturer’s warranty.
 The included accessories are covered by a separate three-month warranty.